Azure/aks-engine/SUPPORT.md

 ## Support FAQ

+### Is AKS Engine currently maintained?

+See the [AKS Engine project status][project-status] for updates on the maintenance of AKS Engine.

 ### How often are new AKS Engine releases published?

 There is no definite release cadence.
 Project maintainers use the following as guidance to prioritize testing, validating, and publishing a new release: